wp-plugins/tabby-responsive-tabs/readme.txt

 = My Tabs are too high or low =

-This is due to differences in the metrics of different fonts and css that is inherited from your theme.
+This can be due to differences in the metrics of different fonts and the css that is inherited from your theme.
 You sould be able to overide this with a little additional css in your child theme stylesheet or addded via a custom css plugin.

 You can increase specificity to ensure that additional css rules are applied.